steffenhaug/plox/report.md

 Instead of solving hundreds of polynomials per sample, we simply invert colors in a texture.
 And instead of hand-coding a supersampling shader, we can make use of the built-in functionality, thus leveraging the hardware more optimally.
-This comes at the cost of some extra draw calls, and some extra state management.
+This comes at the cost of an extra draw call, and some extra state management.
+Additionally, this algorithm processes _a lot_ more vertices, as a tradeoff for having extremely simple fragment processing.
+On large workloads, such as rendering this entire reports text content (now around 45000 characters), this can result in spending _a lot_ of time to discard 99% of the vertices if the text element is much bigger than the viewport.